Written by

 FAQ

-Is moon face cushing’s syndrome permanent?
+Is moon face in Cushing’s syndrome permanent?

-What are the primary symptoms of cushing’s disease in men beside facial changes?
+What are the primary symptoms of Cushing’s disease in men beside facial changes?

 Can you have a moon face without having the full syndrome?

-How does cushing syndrome moon face differ from regular facial swelling?
+How does Cushing syndrome moon face differ from regular facial swelling?

-Why is the term moon face cushing’s used so frequently in diagnosis?
+Why is the term moon face Cushing’s used so frequently in diagnosis?

 References